adrianliechti/devkube/README.md

 # devkube

-devkube bootraps a feature-rich Kubernetse cluster locally using Docker, or on a specified cloud provider on top of their managed Kubernetes offering.
+devkube bootstraps feature-rich Kubernetes clusters locally using Docker or on a specified cloud provider on top of their managed Kubernetes offering.

 Batteries included